Project Materials

 It also argued that classroom teachers must learn more about effective ways for teaching English learners as soon as possible (Thompson, 2004).
 The most prevalent teaching approaches, particularly in developing countries, are teacher-centered (Guloba, Wokodola, and Bategeka, 2010), and are seen as somewhat ineffectual in the transmission of knowledge.

-Other countries no longer employ these tactics. blem-solving learning is becoming more popular in educational institutions as a technique to solve the shortcomings of traditional teaching methods, which do not inspire ents to participate in the learning process (Teo and Wong, 2000).
+Other countries no longer employ these tactics.
+Problem-solving learning is becoming more popular in educational institutions as a technique to solve the shortcomings of traditional teaching methods, which do not inspire students to participate in the learning process (Teo and Wong, 2000).
 However, there has recently been a push in the education industry to adopt a learner-centered paradigm shift (Ndirangu, 2007), while other schools of thought advocate participatory teaching approaches (Sajjad, 2011).

 Despite the various teaching methods advocated in the literature, there is no universally acknowledged method.
-The debate remains as to which of these instructional methods contributes to the failure or success of ents' performance, particularly in underdeveloped countries such as Nigeria, where the causes of low secondary school performance are not well known.
+The debate remains as to which of these instructional methods contributes to the failure or success of students’ performance, particularly in underdeveloped countries such as Nigeria, where the causes of low secondary school performance are not well known.

-1.3 STATEMENT OF THE blem
+1.3 STATEMENT OF THE Problem

-Students' performance in Nigerian secondary schools has been low, with one reason identified being the type of learning-teaching methods used.
-In Nigerian education, particularly in community (ward) secondary schools, the majority of ents failed or did not perform well in summative examination results (Laddunuri 2012).
-According to Marikinyo (2003), the decline in academic achievement can be ascribed to teachers' failure to apply the verbal reinforcement approach.
+Students’ performance in Nigerian secondary schools has been low, with one reason identified being the type of learning-teaching methods used.
+In Nigerian education, particularly in community (ward) secondary schools, the majority of students failed or did not perform well in summative examination results (Laddunuri 2012).
+According to Marikinyo (2003), the decline in academic achievement can be ascribed to teachers’ failure to apply the verbal reinforcement approach.

 1.4 The Study's Objectives